top of page

 The verb 'permeate' has its etymological roots in Latin.
 It is derived from the Latin word 'permeare,' which is a combination of 'per' (through) and 'meare' (to pass or go).
 In Latin, 'permeare' originally meant to pass or go through something, often describing the act of physically moving through a space or substance.
 Over time, this term was adopted into English as 'permeate,' retaining its fundamental meaning of diffusing or spreading throughout a given area, object, or entity.
 The etymology of 'permeate' effectively conveys the idea of something moving or spreading through and within, emphasizing the notion of complete saturation or thorough penetration.

-Quiz: Find the meaning of permeate
+Quiz: Find the meaning of the verb permeate:

 Try Again!